crobinso/crobinso.github.io/content/078-virt-convert-removed.md

 `.vmx` or `.ovf` config, pass it to `virt-manager` or `virt-install`, and let those tools fill in the defaults.
 In truth that's about all `virt-convert` did in to begin with.

+Please see [`virt-v2v`](https://libguestfs.org/virt-v2v.1.html) for an actively maintained tool that can covert OVA/OVF appliances to libvirt + KVM.
+[This redhat.com article](https://www.redhat.com/en/blog/importing-vms-kvm-virt-v2v) describes an example conversion.